OfficeDev/open-xml-docs/docs/includes/presentation/structure.md

 > A **PresentationML** document is not stored
 > as one large body in a single part.
 Instead, the elements that
 > implement certain groupings of functionality are stored in separate
 > parts.
-For example, all comments in a document are stored in one
+For example, all authors in a document are stored in one
-> comment part while each slide has its own part.
+> authors part while each slide has its own part.
 >
 > [!include[ISO/IEC 29500 version](../iso-iec-29500-version.md)]